- October 2010-Present: PhD student, University of East Anglia and Institue of Zoology. The Evolution of biodiversity in the ants.

 - September 2003-May 2009: MBiolSci, University of Sheffield.

-I am supervised by Professor Andrew Bourke at the University of East Anglia, Norwich, and Dr. Kate Jones and Dr. Seirian Sumner at the Institute of Zoology.
-I am funded by NERC, with IoZ as a CASE partner.
+I am co-supervised by Prof. Andrew Bourke at the University of East Anglia (UEA) and Dr. Seirian Sumner at the University of Bristol.

 Biodiversity & Macroecology